microsoft/wpa/.github/playbook_intro.md

 For each individual function, you can click into the linked documentation for more information on how to run them and what outputs are returned.

+Before proceeding below, you should have installed and loaded the R package as well as having loaded in your data sets.
+Read our [Getting Started guide](https://microsoft.github.io/wpa/analyst_guide_getting_started.html) for more information on how to do this.

 ## Ways of Working

 ### Essentials